 2. Take Advantage of YouTube

-Music videos are a classic music marketing strategy that helps you get your music on the feed of potential listeners.
-Music blogs often share and write about these, and when they go viral, it’s a one-way ticket to being played on radio stations and boosting your streaming numbers.
+Music videos are also a classic music marketing strategy that help you get your music on the feed of potential listeners.
+Music blogs often share and write about videos, and when they go viral, it’s a one-way ticket to being played on radio stations and boosting your streaming numbers.

-That’s why you’ve got to have an indie artist YouTube channel where you upload your new music videos.
-Projecting the best possible image is what separates the new artists you’ll see on tour next year from the rest.
+It’s highly recommended that you have a YouTube channel where you upload your new music videos.
+Having varied forms of content is what separates the new artists you’ll see on tour next year from the rest.
 It’s an exercise in self-promotion as well as an additional creative outlet.
-Some of the most viral music videos of the past have garnered so much attention through their uniqueness, so don’t be afraid to think outside the box with your concepts.
+Some of the most viral music videos of the past have garnered attention solely through their uniqueness, so don’t be afraid to think outside the box with your concepts.
 Make use of hashtags, adwords, and other tactics to make sure your videos take off.

 3. Get Highlighted on Streaming Platforms

-Another effective way to promote your music is by creating your own playlists on platforms such as Spotify and Apple Music, where you can include your own music and curate a playlist that will help you gain new followers.
+Another effective way to promote your music is by creating your own playlists where you can include your own music and curate a playlist that will help you gain new followers.

 4. Connect with Fans

-It’s also essential to build a strong online presence.
-This means having social media accounts.
-By connecting with your fans on social media, sharing regular music updates and engaging with your audience, you can build a loyal fanbase that will help promote your music for you.
+It’s essential to build a strong online presence.
+This means having active and engaging social media accounts.
+By connecting with fans on social media, sharing regular music updates and interacting with your audience, you can build a loyal fanbase that will help promote your music for you.

 Instagram and TikTok are absolutely crucial these days.
 Many of the most meteoric stars of today went from completely unknown to being played on the radio just from having a short clip go viral on TikTok or Instagram.
 In fact, you can probably point to the last time you yourself looked up an artist’s page after listening to their song on a curated feed like these platforms use.

-Advertising can help you get new fans.
-You’re acting as an independent record label promoting your own music.
-Buying ad space or using an email list allows you to keep your followers informed about upcoming gigs and new releases.
+Advertising can also help you get new fans.
+If you’re acting as an independent record label promoting your own music, trying out Facebook/Instagram ads might be worth a try.
+Buying ad space allows you to keep your followers informed about upcoming gigs and new releases, and makes you discoverable to new listeners.

 5. Contact Music Media

-As part of your music PR, consider submitting your tunes to reviewers or reaching out to music bloggers, websites, radio stations to have them showcase your music and gain exposure to a targeted audience.
-Many of these can be found on Groover 👈
+As part of your music PR, consider submitting your songs to reviewers or reaching out to music bloggers, websites, radio stations and more to have them showcase your music and gain exposure to a targeted audience.
+Many of these can be found on Groover.

 6. Perform Live

-Lastly, playing gigs or touring are great ways to get your music out there.
+Lastly, playing gigs and touring are great ways to get your music out there.
 Performances allow you to connect with your audience and create new opportunities for networking.
-By reaching out to promotional companies and record labels or simply networking in the music industry, you may get discovered.
+Many people discover artists by attending shows, so make efforts to headline or open for a gig in your area!

 7. Find a Team